JoshuaZhang7567/heart-failure-predictor/README.md

 ```
 Skills Demonstrated:

-- Data cleaning and preprocessing with pandas
+- Data cleaning and preprocessing with numpy

-- Building and training a neural network with TensorFlow
+- Building and training a neural network with PyTorch

 - Model evaluation and prediction